superfly/docs/reference/enveloop.html.md

 ## Pricing and Billing

 Enveloop starts at $5 per month.
 With that, we include 1000 messages per month -- each message over 1000 is $0.005.
-As you send more messages, individual messages sent cost less.
-A price breakdown is included below.
-While we only charges for messages (email or text) sent, the $5 mininum helps cover logging, data retention, and support.
+As you send more messages, individual messages sent cost less -- the breakdown below illustrates.
+While we only charges for messages (email or text) sent, the $5 minimum helps cover logging, data retention, and support.
 You can view the official [Enveloop Pricing](https://enveloop.com/pricing) page for additional information.

 <aside class="callout">
 Here is a breakdown of the per message costs, per month, as your usage on Enveloop scales.

-* $0.00500 - 1000-5000 (min $5 spend)
+* $0.00500 - 1000-5000 (minimum $5 spend)
 * $0.00250 - 5001-50,000
 * $0.00170 - 50,001-100,000
 * $0.00145 - 100,001-500,000
 * $0.00140 - 500,001+

 </aside>

 Enveloop usage fees are billed daily and will show up, throughout the month, on your Fly.io invoice.